av-pavlov/vscode-docs/docs/cpp/cpp-config-msvc.md

 the program name `helloworld.exe` matches what we specified in `tasks.json`.
 *[Note to reviewers: does cppvsdbg actually mean the VS debugger and if so, what is cppdbg and does it come with the standalone build tools?]*

 By default, the C++ extension adds a breakpoint to the first line of `main`.
 The `stopAtEntry` value is set to `true` to cause the debugger to stop on that breakpoint.
 You can set this to `false` if you prefer tto ignore it.

+Your complete `launch.json` file should look something like this:

 ```json